Rithmatist/GameServerEC2Discord/README.md

 7. The game systemd service runs the Docker Compose file to start the server
 8. The instance shutdown systemd timer starts checking if the container is running
 9. After a minute or so (depending on the game, instance, etc), the server is ready to connect and play
-10. After 10 minutes without a connection or after the last player disconnects, the server is shutdown automatically via the [Auto-stop feature](https://docker-minecraft-server.readthedocs.io/en/latest/misc/autopause-autostop/autostop/) (Minecraft) or a systemd service (other games).
+10. After 10 minutes without a connection or after the last player disconnects, the server is shutdown automatically via the [Auto-stop feature](https://docker-minecraft-server.readthedocs.io/en/latest/misc/autopause-autostop/autostop/) (Minecraft Java) or the connection watcher systemd service (Minecraft Bedrock and other games).
 11. After a minute or so, the instance shutdown systemd timer/service notices that the container is stopped and shuts down the whole instance.

 ### Diagram

-Minecraft:
+Minecraft (Java Edition):
 ![diagram](https://github.com/g-otn/GameServerEC2Discord/assets/44736064/d7a4a2d6-4eae-4e5b-a44d-88fc9ab10d0a)

 <details>
-  <summary>Other games</summary>
+  <summary>Other games (including Minecraft Bedrock)</summary>

 ![diagram others](https://github.com/user-attachments/assets/d3ba7882-f58f-46ec-bfaf-8d7dea6e832b)